Undergraduate Course: Landscape Architecture Design 4A (ARCH10034)

 Supervised Practical/Workshop/Studio Hours 20,

 ||The final grade for this course is based entirely (100%) on a portfolio submitted in Week 12 The portfolio submission comprises both group and individual work.
 The portfolio should comprise a design summary book which collates all work in the course (including robust photographic documentation, critical and reflective texts), as well as 4-6 A1 significant drawings at different key scales developed during the semester, visuals and diagrams, models and other appropriate material such as films and made/crafted objects.

 Students are marked against the Learning Outcomes.
 The Assessment is based on the Learning Outcomes, which are equally weighted.

 Relationship between Assessment and Learning Outcomes:

 The portfolio is graded directly against the Learning Outcomes of the course.
-You will need to demonstrate satisfactory attainment of any failed Learning Outcomes in the course Academic Portfolio: Landscape Architecture.

 ||Short written formative feedback will be given within 15 working days of the review at the end of week 5, when you will present the conclusion of the group stage of the project.